 All titles, artists and dates subject to change.

-Nolan graduated from the Gaiety School of Acting in 2003.
-Druid: DruidShakespeare, The Colleen Bawn, DruidMurphy – Plays by Tom Murphy.
-Other theatre includes: Northern Star, The Critic, Peer Gynt, The Importance of Being Earnest, Don Carlos, The Taming of the Shrew, Improbable Frequency, Is This About Sex?
-(Rough Magic); Chekhov’s First Play (Dead Centre); Breaking Dad, Between Foxrock and a Hard Place, The Last Days of the Celtic Tiger, Sleeping Beauty (Landmark); The Importance of Being Earnest, Bedroom Farce, A Christmas Carol, Death of a Salesman (Gate Theatre); She Stoops to Conquer, Aristocrats, The Government Inspector (nominated for Irish Times Irish Theatre Award, Best Supporting Actor), Translations, Arrah Na Pogue, Macbeth, The Rivals (Abbey Theatre); Observe the Sons of Ulster Marching Towards the Somme (Livin’ Dred/Nomad); Cat on a Hot Tin Roof (Corn Exchange); The Evils of Tobacco (Mangiare Theatre – nominated for Best Male Performer, Dublin Fringe Festival 2006).
-FILM/TELEVISION: WILD, Charlie, Fair City, A Thousand Times Goodnight, The Baker Street Irregulars, Trouble in Paradise, Nothing Personal.
+INTERNATIONAL: Druid: DruidShakespeare, The Colleen Bawn, DruidMurphy – Plays by Tom Murphy; Rough Magic Theatre Co.: Northern Star, The Critic, Peer Gynt, The Importance of Being Earnest, Don Carlos, The Taming of the Shrew, Improbable Frequency, Is This About Sex?; Dead Centre: Chekhov’s First Play; Landmark: Postcards from the Ledge, Breaking Dad, Between Foxrock and a Hard Place, The Last Days of the Celtic Tiger, Sleeping Beauty; Gate Theatre: The Importance of Being Earnest, Bedroom Farce, A Christmas Carol, Death of a Salesman; Abbey Theatre: She Stoops to Conquer, Aristocrats, The Government Inspector, Translations, Arrah Na Pogue, Macbeth, The Rivals, Last Days of a Reluctant Tyrant, The Comedy of Errors, Heavenly Bodies, Big Love; Livin’ Dred / Nomad: Observe the Sons of Ulster Marching Towards the Somme; Corn Exchange: Cat on a Hot Tin Roof; Mangiare Theatre: The Evils of Tobacco.
+FILM: WILD, The Delinquent Season, A Thousand Times Goodnight.
+TELEVISION: Acceptable Risk, Charlie, Fair City, The Baker Street Irregulars, Trouble in Paradise, Nothing Personal.
+AWARDS: Irish Times Irish Theatre Award, Best Supporting Actor (Pozzo in Waiting for Godot, 2016); Nominated for Irish Times Irish Theatre Awards, Best Supporting Actor (Falstaff in DruidShakespeare, 2015; Commissioner in The Government Inspector, 2011); Nominated for Best Male Performer, Dublin Fringe Festival (The Evils of Tobacco, 2006).

 O’Connor is a regular collaborator with Garry Hynes and Druid.
-His designs for plays, musicals and opera have been seen in Ireland, the U.K., throughout the U.S., Europe, and Asia.
-Druid: DruidShakespeare, Brigit, Bailegangaire, The Colleen Bawn, DruidMurphy – Plays by Tom Murphy, Big Maggie, The Silver Tassie, The Gigli Concert, The Cripple of Inishmaan, Long Day’s Journey Into Night, Leaves, Empress of India, The Year of the Hiker, DruidSynge, The Well of the Saints, The Tinker’s Wedding, Sharon’s Grave, Sive, The Good Father, My Brilliant Divorce, The Beauty Queen of Leenane, The Lonesome West, A Skull in Connemara, The Leenane Trilogy, The Country Boy, The Way You Look Tonight, Shadow and Substance, Wild Harvest.
-AWARDS: Three Irish Times Irish Theatre Awards, Best Design; Boston Critics Circle; Dora Mavor Moore Award; and, most recently, a nomination for the Faust Prize, Germany.
+His designs for plays, musicals and opera have been seen in Ireland, the U.K., throughout the U.S., Europe, and Asia, and his work with the Gate Theatre (Ireland) has frequently been seen at Spoleto Festival.
+INTERNATIONAL: Druid: Sive, King of the Castle, The Beauty Queen of Leenane, Big Maggie, DruidShakespeare, Brigit, Bailegangaire, The Colleen Bawn, DruidMurphy – Plays by Tom Murphy, The Silver Tassie, The Gigli Concert, The Cripple of Inishmaan, Long Day’s Journey Into Night, Leaves, Empress of India, The Year of the Hiker, DruidSynge, The Well of the Saints, The Tinker’s Wedding, Sharon’s Grave, Sive, The Good Father, My Brilliant Divorce, The Beauty Queen of Leenane, The Lonesome West, A Skull in Connemara, The Leenane Trilogy, The Country Boy, The Way You Look Tonight, Shadow and Substance, Wild Harvest.
+AWARDS: Three Irish Times Irish Theatre Awards, two for Best Design, one for Best Costume Design (with Doreen McKenna); Boston Critics Circle; Dora Mavor Moore Award; and, most recently, a nomination for the Faust Prize, Germany.